PierreKimbanziR/belgium_housing_price_predictor/README.md

 ### Shape
 - The dataset is initially composed of 60 000 entries and 17 features each.
 #### Features list
-1. Locality : The locality where the property is situated.
+1. Locality : The locality where the property is located.
 2. Type of property : Either "house" or "appartment".
 3. Price : A float number in euros.
-4. Number of rooms : A float
+4. Number of rooms : A float number.
 5. Area : A float in square meter.
 6. Fully equipped kitchen : A boolean either true or false.
 7. Furnished : *Does the property come in with furniture ?* A boolean either true or false.